bounswe/bounswe2025group6/backend/docs/forum_documentations/forum.md

 }
 ```

-- **Note:**: The `id` parameter is required in the URL path.
+- **Note:** The `id` parameter is required in the URL path.
 All the fields are optional, you can give any number of fields to update.
 If a field is not provided, it will not be updated and will retain its previous value.

 #### 📦 Response Format
 ```json